vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 # VM Encryption
-VM Encryption provides comprehensive data protection at rest and in transit on storage fabrics by encrypting virtual machines, including VM files, virtual disks, and snapshots.
+VM Encryption protects data at rest and in transit on storage fabrics by encrypting virtual machines, including VM files, virtual disks, and snapshots.
 VM Encryption uses AES-256 encryption and leverages Standard or Native Key Providers.
 VM Encryption operates transparently to guest operating systems and applications, requiring no modifications to VMs while protecting sensitive data from unauthorized access at the storage level.
-The encryption is policy-driven, allowing administrators to apply encryption requirements through storage policies, and includes support for encrypted vMotion to ensure data remains protected during live migrations between hosts.
+The encryption is policy-driven, allowing administrators to apply encryption requirements through storage policies, and includes support for encrypted vMotion to help protect data during live migrations between hosts.

 ## How to Get Started